Dans-labs/ddps-docs/docs/index.md

 W3C [Linked Data Notification](https://www.w3.org/TR/ldn/){target=_blank} (LDN) is an HTTP-based notification (push) protocol.
 It will be used for repository/archive communication.
 #### Activity Streams 2.0
 W3C [Activity Streams 2](https://www.w3.org/TR/activitystreams-core/){target=_blank} (AS2) provides a foundational vocabulary for messaging about activities that involve web resources.
 A message profile will be used for LDN notifications payload exchanged by repositories and archives.
-Within this documentation, the Linked Data Notifications (LDN) with ActivityStreams2 (AS2) payloads will be reffered to as: 'LDN+AS2 notifications'.
+Within this documentation, the Linked Data Notifications (LDN) with ActivityStreams2 (AS2) payloads will be referred to as: 'LDN+AS2 notifications'.
 The notification payloads should use JSON-LD as default syntax, but other RDF syntaxes may be used.
 #### Signposting
 [Signposting]{target=_blank} is a REST/HATEOAS “follow your nose” (navigational) approach to make the scholarly web more friendly to machines; it leverages IETF RFCs and IANA-registered link relation types.
 Typed links (HTTP Link header and/or HTML <link>) are used to allow machines to uniformly navigate scholarly artefacts irrespective of the repository they reside in.
 The [FAIR Signposting Profile](https://signposting.org/FAIR/){target=_blank} is a lightweight, yet powerful approach to increase the FAIRness of scholarly objects.
 It will be used by repositories as a means to allow archives to determine which web resources need to be retrieved in response to an on-demand archiving request.

-## Namespaces
+## Namespaces used
 Within this document, the following namespace prefix bindings are used:

 | Prefix | Namespace                               | Name                                                         |